This immense, multifaceted effort will cut the burden of depression in half by 2050 and eliminate it by the end of the century.

 - These new protocols will be first implemented on the UCLA campus and on the patient population served by UCLA Health.

-- New research will be conducted to develop more effective treatments for people with depression and interventions for those who are at high risk for depression.
+- This component includes developing new/more effective treatments for those experiencing depression and interventions for those who are at high risk for depression.

 - Creative means to enhance public awareness about depression will be developed to help people understand the condition, recognize its symptoms and reduce the barriers to treatment.